"Did you hear!? They're back! They're already back!"

 ...Or so Pascal once believed.

-I've already learned everything they offered in the past two years, so why must father force me to take another two with these common nobles?
+I've already learned everything they offered in the past two-and-half years, so why must father force me to take another year-and-half with these common nobles?
 I'm wasting my time here!

 Pascal knew perfectly well that he had a long way to climb before emerging from the shadows of his father's renown.
 Furthermore, for an aspiring officer who had already felt the power of responsibility on the battlefield, a return to mere books was like being told to go back to the sandbox.